Philadelphia International Cycling Classic

 World-famous bike race highlighting the famous Manayunk Wall

-The Philly Cycling Classic welcomes thousands and thousands of professional bicyclists to compete in a 12-mile circuit course throughout the City of Brotherly Love.
+The Philadelphia International Cycling Classic welcomes thousands and thousands of fans to cheer on top international professional cyclists to compete in a 12.3-mile circuit course throughout the City of Brotherly Love.
 More than a dozen men’s and women’s teams compete in the course, which runs through the rolling hills of Manayunk, East Falls, Fairmount Park and Kelly Drive.
 The start/finish line sits atop the infamous Manayunk Wall, creating a dramatic end to the race as riders push up the grueling 17% grade hill.

-In addition to athletic happenings, the annual bike race always promises a slew of alfresco block parties and family fun along the course route in addition to opportunities to cheer on the athletes during the competition.
+In addition to athletic happenings, the annual bike race always promises a slew of al fresco block parties and family fun along the course route where there’s plenty of opportunities to cheer on the athletes during the competition.

-The Cycling Classic brings professional cyclists to the 12-mile circuit course that winds its way through Manayunk, East Falls, Fairmount Park and Lemon Hill, with a large portion of the race taking place along scenic Kelly Drive and the Schuylkill River.
+The Cycling Classic brings professional cyclists to the 12.3-mile circuit course that winds its way through Manayunk, Roxborough, East Falls, Fairmount Park and Lemon Hill, with a large portion of the race taking place along scenic Kelly Drive and the Schuylkill River.

 Places to Watch